Simon-Brandt/MarkdownTools/README.md

 <!-- <table caption="Table caption"> -->
 ```

 without a closing tag.
 Instead, the next empty line delimits the caption.
 The first version includes a file and adds the caption to it, the second version adds the caption to the already existing table.
-The caption must not end in a period, as the script adds one by itself, doubling the period, otherwise.
+The caption may end in a period or other punctuation mark.
+If it doesn't, the script adds a period by itself.

 Then, run `create_captions.sh` on your Markdown file, which will create the captions.
 The inclusion is always in-place, so the command simply is: